 We ended up purchasing a 2017 Ford F-150 XLT 4×4 Supercrew with a 3.5L V6 EcoBoost engine.
 It was a demo vehicle with 249 miles, so it was considered ‘used’ which helped with the price.
 We qualified for all of the rebates Ford was offering, so after all discounts and rebates were applied, we ended up paying about 23% below MSRP.
 We were very happy with this, seeing as it had every feature were looking for and even some we weren’t.

 We are not truck people.
 We aren’t even car people.
 We’ve always been people that need to use a vehicle to get from point A to point B safely.
 But now, we’re truck people, because we have to be.
 And guys, this truck is beautiful and we love it.
 It’s big, though.
 Really, really big – and that’s been an adjustment.

 Now, back to those towing numbers I spoke of.
-The most important information to know when purchasing a truck for towing is the truck’s GCWR (gross combined weight rating).
+The most important information to know when purchasing a truck for towing is the truck’s GCWR.
 The GCWR is the total weight of the truck, truck passengers, truck cargo, trailer and trailer cargo.
-You also need to know your trailer’s base weight and GVWR, gross vehicle weight ratio.
+You also need to know your trailer’s base weight and gross vehicle weight rating (GVWR).
 The GVWR is the maximum your trailer can weigh per the manufacturer.
 Our trailer’s base weight is 5,868lbs and the GVWR is 7,600lbs.
 So, again, research is key as well as having accurate numbers.
 Here is why the numbers matter: